La Maison Rouge:

 A Non Profit Organisation

-La Maison Rouge organisation was born from the will to give this odd building down the Crêt de Roc hill a new life, as a hub for travellers and locals.
-The organisation manages the site and tries to create and maintain a social link with the locals.
-Cultural events have been taking place, starting as early as March 2015, with an exhibition during the International Design Biennial, and an opening night party and concert.
+La Maison Rouge association was born from the will to give this odd building down the Crêt de Roc hill a new life, as a hub for travellers and locals.
+The association manages the site, trying to create and maintain a social link with the locals.
+La Maison Rouge has hosted cultural events, starting as early as March 2015, with an exhibition during the International Design Biennial, and an opening night party and concert.

 The idea was to transform the building into a friendly place for travellers.
 The renovation has been for a large part done through self-building, with several learning workshops and the help of many volunteers – see the list below.
 We have used ecological materials and processes: wall thermal insulation with hemp hurds, wood lath and earth plaster, ground slab in the basement, cellulose wadding insulation in the roof, thermal recovery of greywater from showers and the washing machine, etc.